fbpx

 The Active Directory database contains information about objects such as user accounts, computers, groups, contacts, organizational units, printers, and security policies.
 Servers hosting this database are called Domain Controllers (DCs) and expose the information through a plethora of network protocols, including the Lightweight Directory Access Protocol (LDAP).

-Database files, transaction logs and checkpoint files are typically stored in the C:\Windows\NTDS directory on all DCs.
+Database files, transaction logs, and checkpoint files are typically stored in the C:\Windows\NTDS directory on all DCs.
 The main database file is called ntds.dit.
 The following diagram shows the data store physical structure:

 Sensitive information in the ntds.dit file is encrypted using the Boot Key (sometimes called System Key or SysKey), which is unique to each DC and is located deep in the HKEY_LOCAL_MACHINE\SYSTEM registry hive.
 This hive is physically stored in the C:\Windows\system32\config\SYSTEM file.